 Not all defence names are the same

 Lockheed Martin and Northrop Grumman may sit in the same defence bucket, but the market does not always read them the same way.
-Lockheed is most closely tied to the F-35 and current air combat demand.
-Northrop is more closely linked to next-generation programmes such as the B-21 Raider and Sentinel.
+Lockheed is more closely tied to the F-35 and current air combat demand.
+Northrop is more closely linked to next-generation programs such as the B-21 Raider and Sentinel.

-That is what gives this section its contrast.
+That gives this section its contrast.
 One is often read through the lens of current defence demand.
 The other is more closely tied to longer-cycle strategic modernisation.

 $NOC| Q1 2026 REPORTING PERIOD